kochelmonster/articles/cleancode/article.md

 }
 ```

-Conceptually: we have transformed a virtual-call dominated reduction into two phases (gather + crunch).
-If you port to a different architecture or change vector width, this gathering code remains untouched.
+This architectural transformation splits virtual-dispatch-heavy reduction into two clean phases: gather and crunch.
+Porting to different architectures or vector widths leaves the gathering logic completely untouched.

-### 5.3 Aggregation: Vectorized Crunch Layer
+### 5.3 Vectorized Aggregation: Where Performance Magic Happens

-The aggregation functions operate on plain contiguous floats.
-They use AVX (256‑bit) intrinsics for eight‑wide parallelism, loop unrolling, multiple accumulators to hide latency, prefetching to reduce cache miss penalties, and (in the weighted variant) FMA for `a*b + c` in one fused step.
+The aggregation layer operates on contiguous float arrays, deploying the full arsenal of modern CPU optimization: AVX 256-bit intrinsics for 8-wide parallelism, aggressive loop unrolling, multiple accumulators to hide pipeline latency, intelligent prefetching for cache optimization, and fused multiply-add (FMA) operations.

 Area aggregation (abridged for focus):